 One downside of living in Ramsey is that it can take a long time to commute to work.
 In Ramsey, the average commute to work is 34.85 minutes, which is quite a bit higher than the national average.

-Ramsey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Ramsey doesn't have a public transportation system that people use for their commute.

 The population of Ramsey has a very low overall level of education: only 6.92% of people over 25 hold a 4-year college degree or higher.